AzozzALFiras/PlutoDRM/README.md

 ## Usage

-If you're using DRMUtils, you can call import it into your tweaks.
+If you're using PlutoDRM, you can call import it into your tweaks.

 ```objective-c
 #import "PlutoDRMRequest.h"